 And from there, all nested devices can be modulated as well.
-So instead of putting an LFO on our synth’s cutoff filter and then spending a lot of time trying to rebuild a synced LFO-effect on the distortion amount, we just assign the synth’s LFO to both the cutoff and the distortion amount.
+So instead of putting an LFO on our synth’s cutoff filter and then spending a lot of time trying to rebuild a synced LFO-effect on the following distortion device, we can simply assign the synth’s LFO to both the cutoff frequency and the distortion amount.
 Additionally, Bitwig Studio 1 had devices made just for modulating other devices (like a standalone LFO, or a routable audio sidechain effect).
 A lot of freedom was provided by these early modulator devices, but at the cost of having to nest any devices you might want connect to each other.

-The idea of modulators has been reclaimed in Bitwig Studio 2.
-Instead of using a standalone “modulator” device to modulate a single device, each device now has slots that can house true modulators.
-This means any device (or plug-in) you are using can now have an envelope added to some of its parameters.
-Or a stepper, or audio sidechain effect.
+The idea of modulators was reclaimed in Bitwig Studio 2.
+Instead of using a standalone “modulator” device to modulate a single device, each device was given slots that can house true modulators.
+This means any device (or plug-in) could now have an envelope added to some of its parameters.
+Or a step sequencer, or an audio sidechain effect.
 Or 12 LFOs.
-As modularity dictates, how you use the tools is completely up to you.
+As modularity dictates, you are in complete control of how the tools are used.

-This also serves to make things more efficient for both CPU cycles and screen real estate.
-Instead of building an arbitrary number of control devices onto each instrument — say, two LFOs — the user can now add and subtract these options as they see fit.
-And again, presets from Bitwig Studio 1 and 2 will load properly, with modulators added as needed.
+This also served to made things more efficient for both CPU cycles and screen real estate.
+Instead of building an arbitrary number of control devices onto each instrument — say, two LFOs — the user could now add and subtract these options as they see fit.
+And again, presets from Bitwig Studio 1 and 2 would load properly, with modulators added as needed.

-We don’t add a chorus to every instrument just in case the user wants it.
-Instead, we create a good chorus device that you can add when you want it.
-We are just applying this concept to modulations now, and we look forward to what you will do with this extra flexibility.
+We don’t build a chorus in to every instrument just in case the user wants it.
+Instead, we create a good chorus device that can be added when needed.
+The same principle informed our design of modulators, affording maximum flexibility to our users.

 Thank you for having read this far.
 If you don't own Bitwig Studio yet, then come join us on our journey.
 We’d love to welcome you as part of the Bitwig community.